 “…and you will be my witnesses in Jerusalem and in all Judea and Samaria and to the end of the earth”.

 In Cardiff, we preach the Gospel regularly every Sunday.
-We are also involved in children and young people’s work at the church, and Llanishen, visits to schools, summer camps for young people, mothers with very young children (Music and Movement) as well as Toddlers, door-to-door visiting, an open air ministry in the city centre, an outreach to ethnic minority communities, a service to students and particularly to international students, and a monthly French Bible Study.
-In addition, our Evangelism Group organizes special evangelistic events each month.
+We are also involved in children and young people’s work at the church, and Llanishen, visits to schools, summer camps for young people, mothers with very young children (Music and Movement) as well as Toddlers, door-to-door visiting, an open air ministry in the city centre, an outreach to ethnic minority communities, a service to students and particularly to international students.
+In addition, our Evangelism Group organizes special evangelistic events.
 We are closely involved with the Heath Christian Bookshop and Coffee shop, and we provide rooms for a Korean church.
 English conversation classes also give us contact with many local international people.

 In Wales, we are closely involved with the Union School of Theology, (formerly Wales Evangelical School of Theology (WEST) at Bryntirion, Bridgend, and have a close interest in a number of fellowships where our own members have assumed pastoral responsibilities.
+Steve and Chris Owens have moved to the Cardiff Bay Fellowship, where Chris was working as a church worker among local international women; Steve works with WEC as a regional representative and as their European training adviser.
 We also support a small new venture of visiting farms and homes in the rural areas of West Wales.

-Elsewhere in UK, we are also associated with a number of fellowships where our own members have assumed pastoral responsibilities, at Blackpool and Chessington, Surrey.
+Elsewhere in UK, we are also associated with a number of fellowships where our own members have assumed pastoral responsibilities, at Blackpool, Grove Hill, London and Chessington, Surrey.
+David Morrish has now officially retired from his Navigators ministry in France and is now involved with international students and academic visitors in association with Friends International in Southampton.

 Our interest in Christian work in Israel is directed mainly through Christian Witness to Israel (CWI).